-This is a celebratory week of making the most artistic and useful tools necessary for traditional living.
+This is a celebratory week spent making artistic and useful tools necessary for traditional living.
 Make obsidian flaked arrowheads by flintknapping, the world’s oldest exotic craft, and make a bow from all natural materials.
 It’s a real trick to get proficient at these two crafts, since tillering and knapping allow for no mistakes.
 Fortunately, you can try over and over.
-You will also have the choice of harvesting a small tree to make a fish spear, selecting shrubs to make an arrow, and/or gathering feathers and fletching a dart for your at-latl, which was the world’s most widely-spread technological invention for efficient hunting, allowing for humans to thrive over six continents.
-You may also be able to test your skills at primitive fishing, including handfishing, basket weiring, or hook and line.
-Other choices for the week include making aerodynamic rabbit sticks and practicing accuracy in your throw, making a quiver for carrying tools, crafting parflech, turning raw hide into tanned leather, and making no-kill practice traps.
-Plus, we’ll practice the at-latl which was paramount for all of our ancestors.
-Project choices include:
+You will have the choice to harvest a small tree to make a fish spear, select shrubs to make an arrow, and/or gather feathers and fletch a dart for your at-latl – the world’s most widespread technological invention for efficient hunting which allowed humans to thrive over six continents.
+You will be able to test your skills at primitive fishing, including handfishing, basket weiring, or hook and line.
+Other choices for the week include making aerodynamic rabbit sticks and practicing accuracy in your throw; making a quiver for carrying tools; crafting parflech, turning raw hide into tanned leather; and making no-kill practice traps.
+Plus, we’ll practice the at-latl.

 Course Goals & Skills Covered:

 The goal of this session is to help you make the items you will need during a stone age living situation, and this course is a good way to see how to take it from the “emergency survival” level you can experience in the Wilderness Survival Training to the “traditional outdoor living” and eventual “stone age living” levels.

 Skills covered during this camp session may include, depending on instructor preference and participant interest:

 - Soapstone & Wood Carving

 - Birch Bark Basketry

 - Building Willow Wig-Wams